welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/TUTORIALS.md

 ### Write Prompt (In Q Desktop, Q CLI, Kiro, ...)
 ```
-generate a mermaid sequence diagram of the application
+create a mermaid class diagram of the application
 ```

 ### Result Example